Biodiverse farming with trees on Siquijor Island

 agroecology - permaculture - agroforestry - organic

-We mix fruit trees, hardwoods, bamboos, and crops in systems that emulate nature more.
+We mix a variety of fruit trees, native Philippine trees, bamboos, and crops in farming systems that emulate and help conserve nature, by using a mix of principles from agroecology, agroforestry, permaculture and organic farming.
 Please get in touch if you would like to share experiences.

 Organic - no synthetic chemicals

-We have three different plots on Siquijor Island: Tugas Reserve, Solangon Garden, and Ytaya Valley, all at different stages of development and management.
+We have three different plots on Siquijor Island: Tugas Reserve, Solangon Garden, and Ytaya Valley, all at different stages of development.
+You can read more on “our farms” page.

 Biodiversity hotspot